laurahspencer/LabNotebook/_posts/2019-09-13-PugetSound-temp-data.md

 Over the past 2 years I have accumulated temperature data from a few locations in Puget Sound, WA.
 Using HOBO data loggers, I collectet temperature (& some light intensity data) from Clam Bay, which is where the Manchester research station is located, from Mud Bay, which is near Bremerton and has a very productive Olympia oyster bed, and from Fidalgo Bay, which is near Anacortes and the location of an assemblage of Olys that are uniquely large.

-The following screenshots from the HOBOware plots are saved in this [GitHub repo](https://github.com/laurahspencer/O.lurida_Temperature/tree/master/images), and HOBO/.csv files.
+The following screenshots from the HOBOware plots are saved in this [GitHub repo's /images folder](https://github.com/laurahspencer/O.lurida_Temperature/tree/master/images), and [HOBO/.csv files are ine data/ folder](https://github.com/laurahspencer/O.lurida_Temperature/tree/master/data).

 ### Clam Bay Data, various dates Aug.
 2017 - Sept.
 2019
 Data Files: [Clam-Bay-Temperatures](https://github.com/laurahspencer/O.lurida_Temperature/tree/master/data/Clam-Bay-Temperatures)